 Some towns are blocking commercial solar farms due to zoning restrictions for property owners.
 In some areas, there is concern about developing farmland.
 In this case, it might be possible to overcome these concerns by grazing sheep on the property (also helping with mowing) or planting native wildflowers as a ground cover to create pollinator habitat.

-If a solar permit is denied, contracting solar design services can help keep the project on track.
+Contracting solar design services can help keep the project on track if a solar permit is denied.

 GreenLancer could offer support by:

-• Communicating with the solar permitting authority: Our partners can act as an intermediary between the solar installer and the permitting authority, helping to facilitate communication and address any concerns.
+Communicating with the solar permitting authority: Our partners can act as an intermediary between the solar installer and the permitting authority, helping to facilitate communication and address solar panel permit requirements.
 Their expertise in solar permitting can contribute to a more effective dialogue and potentially resolve issues that led to the permit denial.

-• Providing additional solar panel permit documentation: In some cases, a permit denial may be due to a lack of required documentation or incomplete information.
-We can help ensure that all necessary documents, such as engineering designs, electrical diagrams, and specifications, are complete and meet the requirements of the permitting authority.
+Providing additional solar panel permit documentation: A permit denial may be due to a lack of required documentation or incomplete information.
+Our solar permit service can help ensure that all necessary documents, such as engineering designs, electrical diagrams, and specifications, are complete and meet the requirements of the permitting authority.

 Meeting Solar Panel Permit Requirements